 The lambs refused, out of principle, to let us take them without a struggle.
-But once in our lap, they soon lost all inhibition at being there and focussed solely on the bottle (those that were hungry at least).
-It got to the point with some where we could simply hold the bottle down for them in the stall and they would come up to drink from it.
+But once in our lap they soon lost all previous inhibition at being there and focussed solely on the bottle (those that were hungry at least).
+It got to the point with some, where we could simply hold the bottle down for them in the stall and they would come up to drink from it.
+Siblings in competition for the nip.
 They would bow down on their front knees, heads arched back at a wonderful angle and take the bottle from near directly over top.
-Their short little tails wagging at regular intervals as a sign of their satisfaction with the ritual.
+Their short little tails wagging at regular intervals as a sign of their contentedness with the ritual.

 The Average Workday

 I enjoyed working on the farm, but it took a toll on me.
 Every day I woke around 8.00am.
 I looked out the window, got dressed and went down to the kitchen to eat breakfast.
 I did so alone, for Árni slept up at the barn the whole month of May.
 Around 8.30 I’d stroll up to the barn, walk through to see how many new lambs had been born in the night and then start breaking down the hay bale to feed the sheep their breakfast.